getting-started-ml/getting-started-ml.github.io/index.md

 ## Basics

 - [⭐️ Stanford CS229](http://cs229.stanford.edu): Stanford's introductory machine learning course.
 Even though the code is quite outdated, this course explains many fundamental ML algorithms.
 It also has a section on the mathematical foundation required.
 Additional links: [Python exercises/solutions](https://github.com/rickwierenga/cs229-python) - [Notes](https://stanford.edu/~shervine/teaching/cs-229/) - [Coursera](https://www.coursera.org/learn/machine-learning).
+- [Practical Deep Learning for Coders (fast.ai)](https://course.fast.ai): The best course to start with if you are looking to quickly train your own models.
+This course teaches many clever tricks to improve accuracy and overall performance.

 ###### Resources